Indigenous Traditions and Ecology Bibliography

 Suzuki, David, and Peter Knudtson, eds.
 Wisdom of the Elders: Honoring Sacred Native Visions of Nature.
 New York: Bantam, 1992.

 Swan, Brian, ed.
-Smoothing the Ground.
+Smoothing the Ground: Essays on Native American Oral Literature.
 Berkeley, Calif.: University of California Press, 1983.

 Swan, James.
 Sacred Places.
 Santa Fe, N. Mex.: Bear and Company Publishers, 1990.